Personalities of the Workhouse-Bridget Corbett

 So I must take that sorry step, the only step to set me free

-For no one will help this sorry soul I’m like a lock without a key
+For no one will help this sorry soul I’m like a lock without

 My lord above forgive me please and give me wings to fly